MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-the-dpm-server.md

 One of the ways to reconstruct your DPM server with the same DB is by backing up the DPM DB to local disks.

 DPM database contains the DPM configuration together with data about DPM's backups.
 In case of a disaster, you can rebuild the functionality of your DPM server by using a recent backup of the database to a local disk.
-If your DPM server crashes or becomes un-operational and you still have your storage pool intact containing your backups, you can reconfigure the DPM server with the same DPM DB.
+If your DPM server crashes or becomes unoperational and you still have your storage pool intact containing your backups, you can reconfigure the DPM server with the same DPM DB.

 Ensure: